Southeast Asia's 2015 unity dream collides with reality

 Investors and multinational executives are eager for ASEAN to accelerate its integration to give them better access to a big, youthful population and rapidly growing middle class at a time when Southeast Asia is a rare bright spot in the global economy.

-But many voice disappointment that progress in harmonizing regulations has not kept pace with the rhetoric and with businesses' own efforts to treat Southeast Asia as one market.
+But many voice disappointment that progress in harmonising regulations has not kept pace with the rhetoric and with businesses' own efforts to treat Southeast Asia as one market.

 "Frankly, today you're either local or foreign in most countries; there's no in between when it comes to regulations," Nazir Razak, the chief executive of Malaysia's CIMB bank told Reuters in an interview in February.
 "It's time we give substance to what ASEAN means, what it means to be ASEAN."